 These two posts will help if you’re fitting any commercial patterns.
 My advice would be to always make a toile (muslin, calico sample) of any new pattern to check for personal fittings.
 If possible have someone else do the fitting for you because there is no way we can properly fit ourselves.
 Especially the back of the garment.
 It would be an advantage, when doing your own fittings, to get someone to take photos of your garment on your body from every angle.
 These photos make great reference as you learn how to deal with your own individual fitting needs in all patterns.

 Over the past three years, as I’ve searched the internet for interesting ideas to unpack in my #PatternPuzzles, I’ve come across some amazing work.
 In particular the work of Gil Brandao a pattern maker from Brazil.
 His drafting work and pattern pieces appear so basic you’re sure they’re not going to work.
 I’ve only tested two of his designs but both have made up incredibly well.
 The Conjunto Pratico below is a perfect example of the brilliance of his work.
 The drafting is simple and the bodice very flattering.
 And you can easily imagine a full skirt attached to the bodice waist.
 I’ve also added a grading post (below) for drafting this design into different sizes.

 Direct Draft Skirts

 Direct Draft Skirts are a category all on there own!
-They don't rely on any conventional block and include the circle skirts and a multi-panel skirt as featured in The Morticia Skirt post.
+They don’t rely on any conventional block and include the circle skirts and a multi-panel skirt patterns as featured in The Morticia Skirt pattern.
 You use your own body measurements to make these simple drafts.
 The circle skirt in particular is the best first-ever skirt pattern you could draft.
 Go to the post to get the pattern drafting instructions and see some samples.

 Squares, Rectangles and Folk Costume